 iPhone tips and tricks like this one work for many applications.
 Tilting the phone sideways shows more information in the Calendar app and many other apps too like the Stocks app.

 12) Scroll through music and videos at half, quarter, or eighth speed.

 When you are scrolling through a video or “scrubbing” through it, the default speed is high-speed.
-You can adjust to speed to make it easier to find the scene you are looking for by sliding your finger down when holding the playhead button (highlighted dot in above photo).
+You can adjust to speed to make it easier to find the scene you are looking for by sliding your finger down when holding the play head button (highlighted dot in the above photo).
 Unfortunately, I couldn’t find this feature in iOS 7 or 8 but if it does exist, please let us know in the comments.